 Upon graduating from West Point, the army brevetted Warren second lieutenant and assigned him to the Corps of Topographical Engineers.
 He spent his first few years in the service working on engineering projects to improve navigation on the Mississippi and Ohio Rivers.
 On September 1, 1854, officials promoted Warren to the full rank of second lieutenant.
 Also that year, they assigned him to a project mapping parts of the United States west of the Mississippi River.
 While exploring the West, Warren experienced his first combat at the Battle of Ash Hollow, an engagement against the Sioux Indians in the Nebraska Territory on September 3, 1855.

 Upon finishing his explorations, Warren went to Washington, DC, in 1856 to complete his maps and reports.
 The results of his efforts later proved useful in determining a route for the construction of a transcontinental railway.
 On July 1 of that year, army officials promoted Warren first lieutenant.

 Warren returned to the U.S. Military Academy on August 29, 1859, to serve as an assistant professor of mathematics.
 On November 3, academy officials promoted him to full professor.
 Warren remained on the faculty at West Point until the American Civil War erupted in April 1861.

 On May 14, 1861, Warren accepted a commission as a lieutenant colonel with the 5th New York Volunteer Infantry Regiment, also known as Duryee’s Zouaves.
 Serving in the Department of Virginia, Warren took part in the Battle of Big Bethel Church on June 10, 1861.
-On August 31, 1861, the War Department promoted Warren to colonel and placed in command of the regiment.
+On August 31, 1861, the War Department promoted Warren to colonel and placed him in command of the regiment.
 On September 9, army officials promoted Warren to captain in the regular army.
 Mindful of the lack of military discipline his unit displayed at Big Bethel, Warren spent the rest of 1861 drilling his men near Baltimore, Maryland.